giantmagellan/US-Wildfires/README.md

 - CART
 - C5.0

-and will be evaluated by the evaluation metrics of:
+and will be evaluated by the metrics of:

 - Accuracy
 - Sensitivity